alissa-huskey/python-class/docs/lessons/data-types/objects.md

   member name: {samp}`{object}.{member}`.
 It is the same syntax used to access something imported from a module, for example: `random.randint()`.

-dunder method
-magic method
-special method
-  An method, beginning and ending with two underscores (`__`) intended to be used internally by Python.

 member
   An attribute or method attached to an object accessed with a `.` after a value followed by the member name